pieterclaerhout/go-james/README.md

 go-james build [-v] [--output=<path>] [--goos=<os>] [--goarch=<arch>]
 ```

-By default, the output is put in the `build` subdirectory.
+By default, the output is put in the `build` subdirectory but can be customized in [the configuration file]((#the-config-file-go-jamesjson)).

+You can specify the following options:

-By adding the `-v` flag, the packages which are built will be listed.
+* `-v`: the packages which are built will be listed.

-By adding the `--output` flag, you can override the default output path as specified in the config file.
+* `--output`: you can override the default output path as specified in [the configuration file]((#the-config-file-go-jamesjson)).

-By adding the `--goos` flag, you can override the `GOOS` env variable which indicates for which OS you are compiling.
+* `--goos`: you can override the `GOOS` environment variable which indicates for which OS you are compiling.

-By adding the `--goarch` flag, you can override the `GOARCH` env variable which indicates for which architecture you are compiling.
+* `--goarch`: you can override the `GOARCH` environment variable which indicates for which architecture you are compiling.

-You can read more about these flags [here](https://golang.org/doc/install/source#environment).
+You can read more about the `GOOS` and `GOARCH` environment variables [here](https://golang.org/doc/install/source#environment).

+As part of the build process, the `versioninfo` package will be filled with the following details:

+* `versioninfo.AppName`: the name of the project from [the configuration file]((#the-config-file-go-jamesjson))
+* `versioninfo.Revision`: the current Git commit hash
+* `versioninfo.Branch`: the current Git branch name

+With every build, these variables are automatically updated.

 ## Running a project